Secret Story 6 (Portuguese season)

 Secret Story - Casa dos Segredos 6 is the sixth season of the Portuguese reality television show Secret Story.
 It is based on the French version of Secret Story, which itself is based on the international format, Big Brother.
 The reality show is being broadcast on TVI.
 The castings were opened on May 21, 2016.
 The launch was on September 11, 2016.
 Lasting 112 days, the season ended on December 31, 2016, and Helena was the winner.

+In this edition, a new official application for the show was launched, becoming a unified platform for the various TVI Reality programs.
+Developed by the Portuguese technology company Magycal, it introduced new features for digital interaction between the audience and the television format, allowing users to follow real‑time content, participate in voting, and engage with the show through an integrated digital experience.

 Housemates

 Amor

 Amor Romeira is 27 and comes from Canary Islands, Spain.
 She entered the Glass House on Day 50.
 She was evicted on Day 104.